CoderDojo-Content/Mini-Sushi-Big-Red-Button/en/README.md

     ![](Button1BlocksA.png)
 19. Next select **Text** take the empty text block \(you might have to scroll up, it's at the very top\) and snap it into place.
 Click inside it and type "Screen2".
    ![](Button1BlocksB.png)
 20. Your app is done!
+Try it out using the Emulator under **Connect** in the menu or select QR Code option under **Build** to get a link to install the app on your Android device.